nordeim/The-Scent-oa5/content_of_code_files_5.md

                       icon.classList.add('fa-times-circle', 'text-red-500');
                  }
             }
             if (shouldValidate && !isMet) allMet = false;
         }
-        // Enable submit button only if *all* requirements are met OR if the new password field is empty const submitButton = passwordForm.querySelector('button[type="submit"]');
+        const submitButton = passwordForm.querySelector('button[type="submit"]');
         if (submitButton) {
              submitButton.disabled = !(allMet || !shouldValidate);
         }
         return allMet || !shouldValidate;
     }

     if (passwordForm && newPassword && confirmPassword) {
         newPassword.addEventListener('input', validatePasswordRequirements);
         confirmPassword.addEventListener('input', validatePasswordRequirements);
-        // Initial validation check on load
         validatePasswordRequirements();

         passwordForm.addEventListener('submit', function(e) {
-            // Only perform final check if a new password has been entered if (newPassword.value.length > 0) {
+            if (newPassword.value.length > 0) {
-                // Check if passwords match
                  if (newPassword.value !== confirmPassword.value) {
                      e.preventDefault();
-                     // Use the global flash message function if available if(typeof window.showFlashMessage === 'function') {
+                     if(typeof window.showFlashMessage === 'function') {
                           window.showFlashMessage('New passwords do not match.', 'error');
                      } else { alert('New passwords do not match.'); }
                      confirmPassword.focus();
                      return;
                  }
-                 // Check if password meets requirements according to pattern attribute (browser validation) if (!newPassword.checkValidity()) {
+                 if (!newPassword.checkValidity()) {
                      e.preventDefault();
                       if(typeof window.showFlashMessage === 'function') {